Cubs vs. Padres Player Props Betting Odds

-Player props are available for Juan Soto and Nico Hoerner, among others, when the San Diego Padres host the Chicago Cubs at PETCO Park on Sunday at 5:30 PM ET.
+Nico Hoerner and Juan Soto are two of the players with prop bets available when the Chicago Cubs and the San Diego Padres meet at PETCO Park on Monday (beginning at 9:10 PM ET).

 Bet on this matchup or its props with DraftKings!